 First, the graduate refund policy is followed to determine if any portion of tuition will be refunded, then an additional calculation is completed to determine if any loan funds must be returned to Direct Loans to remain in compliance with federal regulations.

-- At Messiah College the period of enrollment is a semester.
+- At Messiah University the period of enrollment is a semester.

 - Any unearned funds must be returned.
-The percentage of loan that a student is allowed to keep may differ from the percentage of tuition remaining on their account per the College’s refund policy.
-This would result in a balance due to the College.
+The percentage of loan that a student is allowed to keep may differ from the percentage of tuition remaining on their account per the university’s refund policy.
+This would result in a balance due to the university.

 - The student must give the institution written confirmation that he or she will attend a class in the part of term that begins later in the same payment period or period of enrollment.